 Blogs have been around for a while now and it is estimated that there are over a billion blogs out there.
 So, do you need to blog anymore?
 The short answer is yes because blogs are the foundational content format to leverage you content marketing off.

 We all understand that the competition for eyeballs become so intense that even with content marketing now becoming more widely understood, many businesses are still struggling with what areas of content marketing they should focus on and to generate leads and customer conversions from their efforts.

 The answer to this question is clear.
 Blogging should be at the heart of your content marketing strategy because blogs generate more traffic from Google search (on average 60% of a site’s search traffic) than anything else.
-Blogs will also get you more long tail, long term, evergreen traffic than any other format.
+Blogs will also get you 55% more traffic than those businesses that don't blog and are a great source of long tail, long term, evergreen traffic than any other format.

 Perhaps more importantly, blogs form the basis of a more human, helpful inbound way of marketing.
 Blogs can help your buyers along their journey by answering the questions that that ask and providing the solutions they need.